Ali ibn Ibrahim al-Qummi

-Abu al-Hasan Ali Ibn Ibrāhim al-Qummi was a 10th century Shi'a commentator and jurist of Persian origin.
-He lived during the time of the eleventh Shi'a Imam Hasan al-Askari.
-Many traditions in the famous book Al-Kafi were transmitted by him.
-Ibrāhim’s patronymic was “Abu al-Hasan” but he was also known as “al-Shaykh al-Aqdam”.
-He was the first to promulgate the “Kufan” traditions (Hadiths) in Qom and collected Hadith from many scholars.
-He wrote more than 15 books, famously his commentary Tafsir al-Qummi.
-He is said to have been one of the most important Twelver Imami Quran commentators.
+Abū al-Ḥasan ʿAlī ibn Ibrāhīm al-Qummi (Persian: علی بن ابراهیم قمی; Arabic: علي بن إبراهيم القمي), also known by his patronymic "Abu al-Hasan" or nickname "al-Shaykh al-Aqdam", was a 9th century Shia Muslim commentator and jurist who lived during the times of Ali al-Hadi (835–868) and Hasan al-Askari (868–874).
+He was a student of Ahmad ibn Ishaq Ash'ari Qomi, a companion of the ninth, tenth and eleventh Shia Imams.
+He's one of the teachers of Muhammad ibn Ya'qub al-Kulayni (864–941), the author of famous Shia hadith collection Kitab al-Kafi, and many traditions in al-Kafi were transmitted by him and his father.
+He spread the "Kufan" traditions (Hadiths) in Qom and collected Hadith from his teachers.
+He wrote more than 15 books, famously his commentary Tafsir al-Qummi which utilizes hadith from the Shia Imams to explain the meanings of Quranic verses.

 His other works include Akhbār Al-Qurʾan, Nawadir al-Qurʾan, al-Nasikh wa al-Mansukh (Abrogator and Abrogated books), al-Sharā'i' (Laws or Revealed religions), and al-Tawhid wa al-Shirk (Monotheism and Polytheism).
-He died in 919 A.D.

 Birth, Demise and Family

-His birthday is unknown; but it is certain that he lived during the second half of the 3rd/ninth and beginning of fourth/tenth centuries.
+His birthday is unknown; but it is certain that he lived during the second half of the third/ninth and beginning of fourth/tenth centuries.
+He died in 919.

 His father, Ibrahim b.
-Hashim, was one of the famous Shi'a hadith transmitters, who moved from Kufa to Qom.
+Hashim, was one of the famous Shia hadith transmitters and a companion of ninth Shia Imam Muhammad al-Jawad (811–835), who moved from Kufa to Qom.
 It is said that he was the first person who disseminated the hadiths of the Kufans in Qom.
-He also met with Imam al-Rida.
+He is reported to have met Imam Ali al-Rida (765–818).

 'Ali b.
-Ibrahim's brother, Ishaq, and sons -Ahmed, Ibrahim and Muhammad, were all religious scholars of their time.
+Ibrahim's brother, Ishaq, and sons Ahmed, Ibrahim and Muhammad, were all religious scholars of their time.

 Works

 Ali b.
 Ibrahim wrote many books.
 Al-Tafsir, commonly known as al-Tafsir al-Qummi, is his most famous book.
 He compiled it based on traditions of imams without any explanation.
 He narrated most of the hadiths from his father, Ibrahim b.
 Hashim.
-This book is one of the earliest and most important available Shi'a exegesis sources.
+This book is one of the earliest and most important available Shi'a exegetical sources.